Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter 4 Castle Ravenloft.md

 ##### Treasure

 The prefect's gold holy symbol is festooned with tiny gemstones and is worth 750 gp.
-If touched by an evil creature, the holy symbol is consumed in a blast of intense light that deals `dice: 2d10|avg` (`2d10`) radiant damage to all creatures within 5 feet of it.
+If touched by an evil creature, the holy symbol is consumed in a blast of intense light that deals `dice:2d10|text(11)` (`2d10`) radiant damage to all creatures within 5 feet of it.
 Characters familiar with Barovian religion recognize the symbol as that of the Morninglord.

 #### Crypt 31